pforret/blog.splashing/_topic/hardware/amd.md

 ---
 # AMD

-Advanced Micro Devices, Inc.  is an American multinational semiconductor company based in Santa Clara, California, that develops  computer processors and related technologies for business and consumer markets.
-The company was founded in 1969 by Jerry Sanders and a group of other technology professionals.
-AMD's early products were primarily memory chips and other components for computers.
+Advanced Micro Devices, Inc.  is an American multinational corporation and semiconductor company based in Santa Clara,  California, that develops computer processors and related technologies for business and consumer  markets.
+AMD's main products include microprocessors, motherboard chipsets, embedded processors, graphics  processors, and FPGAs for servers, workstations, personal computers, and embedded system  applications.
+The company has also expanded into new markets, such as the data center, gaming, and  high-performance computing markets.

 ## Unsplash photos